-- 4. If you are not satisfied with the action taken:

-- Contact the Major Appliance

-Consumer Action Panel (MACAP).

-MACAP is a group of independent

-consumer experts that voices

-consumer views at the highest levels

-of the major appliance industry.

-- Contact MACAP only when the dealer, authorized servicer, or KitchenAid, Inc. have failed to resolve your problem.
+- 3. If you need service: - Call your dealer or the repair service he recommends. - All service should be handled locally by the dealer from whom you purchased the unit or an authorized KitchenAid servicer. - If you are unable to obtain the name of a local authorized KitchenAid servicer, call our service assistance number (see Step 2). - 4.
+If you are not satisfied with the action taken: - Contact the Major Appliance Consumer Action Panel (MACAP).
+MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer, or KitchenAid have failed to resolve your problem.